 - Foster exchange of information, networking, and cooperation in the Sustainable Development, Humanitarian Technology, ICT4D (information and communication technologies for development) and Disaster Recovery spaces.

-- Focus attention on organizations which are enabling or leveraging technologies and engineering expertise in support of humanitarian principles and operations.
+- Focus attention on organizations which are enabling or leveraging technologies and engineering expertise in support of Sustainable Development and the UN SDGs.

-- Impact in positive and meaningful ways lives of disadvantaged billions of people around the world.
+- Impact in positive and meaningful ways the lives of disadvantaged billions of people around the world.

-- Attract young people to these professional fields by exploring science, engineering and technology (STEM) solutions addressing problems of the world’s vulnerable communities.
+- Attract young people to these professional fields by exploring science, engineering, technology and math (STEM) solutions addressing problems of the world’s vulnerable communities.

 - Participate in an extensive, vibrant, and innovative technical program

 - Learn from world-class knowledgeable practitioners working in the field